tcy63/NLPDL_project/README.md

 2. task-adaption

    We use domain-specific data from downstream tasks, ChemProt and BioASQ.
-The post-trained model can be further post-trained on this corpus by MLM (masked language modeling).
+Both the pre-trained RoBERTa and the post-trained model can be trained on this corpus by MLM.
 This idea is proved useful [[2]](#2).

 3. vocabulary-expansion